The Kinds of Monsters I Used to Date

 I don’t know what is out there on the guilt of not caring that much about your date rape.
 The guilt I feel for not caring as much as I should is … immense.
 I cried once, months later, in a therapist’s office.
 I do not think I cried about it ever again.
 Shortly after that session I tried — and failed — to write about what happened and realized I had no idea what to call the unidentified plastic cylinder keychain outside of those very words.
 I punched them into a Google image search and found dozens of plastic cylinder keychains on my screen.
 They all seemed hollowed out.
 Some of them to prevent boat keys from sinking if they were dropped in the water.
 Some of them to hold matches.
 Some of them to hold pills.

 I still tell people about the hottest guy I ever dated, because it’s a fun story to tell.
 There’s that famous Emily Dickinson poem: Tell all the truth, but tell it slant, like leave out the part where he date-raped you.
-He had a six pack!
+He had a six-pack!

 A year and a half after we left that small Vietnamese restaurant in Carroll Gardens, the man who carried my coat, who asked me what kind of monsters I used to date, he and I were discussing our reasonable timeline for getting engaged, for having children, for moving out of the city.
 He made me promise to take his last name, because his family would be upset if I didn’t.
 I finally said yes.
 It was the third time he pleaded with me to take his last name.
 I figured if it was that important to him, okay.
 Okay.
 Two weeks later he dumped me over the phone.
-Fourteen hours earlier I had given him $450, on top of the hundreds and hundreds I supplied him while he was unemployed for last six months of our relationship.
+Fourteen hours earlier I had given him $450, on top of the hundreds and hundreds I supplied him while he was unemployed for the last six months of our relationship.

 There are all kinds of monsters out there.
 We’re supposed to be scared of the ones who want us dead, or delight in hurting us, and we are.
 You learn through trial and error how to avoid them, for the most part.
 It’s harder to contend with the ones whose main focus is to not seem like a monster.
 They hide their fangs and read Chimamanda Ngozi Adichie.
 They retract their claws and tell you they won’t fuck you the way you like to be fucked because they’re a feminist, and they make you believe that makes sense.
 They say you argue too much when you ask why they didn’t give you a Christmas present.
 Or an anniversary present.
 Or a Valentine’s Day present.
 You apologize, because you’ve been with monsters, man, so there’s no way this is a monster.